cfpb/hmda-platform/README.md

 $ docker run --rm -p 2181:2181 -p 2888:2888 -p 3888:3888 jplock/zookeeper
 ```

-* Set the environemnet variables for Zookeper
+* Set the environement variables for Zookeper

 ```shell
 export ZOOKEEPER_HOST=192.168.99.100
 export ZOOKEEPER_PORT=2181
 ```

-Alternatively, these dependencies (`Cassandra`, `Zookeeper` and `PostgreSQL`) can be started from `docker` providing default resources for the `HMDA Platform`:

-`docker-compose -f docker-dev.yml up`
+#### Running the API

-* If you want to use the sample files in this repo for testing the app, run the edits in demo mode.
+* If you want to use the sample files in this repo for testing the app, run the edits in demo mode by adding the following environment variable.
 Otherwise, edit S025 will trigger for all files.

 ```shell
 export EDITS_DEMO_MODE=true